kolinsturt/kolinsturt.github.io/_posts/2018-06-01-privacy_activists_investigators.md

 end-to-end encryption).
 You can also choose to have messages disappear after a specific time once viewed.
 No one yet has broken the encryption of this app and the full code for the app is open for public review.
 The security community recommends Signal because it offers the strongest protection.
-The downside is that it's not as popular as some other chat platforms such as WhatsApp.
+It's not as popular as WhatsApp.
 WhatsApp uses the Signal technology, but WhatsApp is a for-profit company and the app is proprietary.
 That means that you have to trust that they haven't altered the software to include backdoors that would allow third parties to spy on the communications ([https://signal.org/blog/there-is-no-whatsapp-backdoor](https://signal.org/blog/there-is-no-whatsapp-backdoor)).
 I've worked on the Signal app so feel free to message me questions.

 #### [Telegram](https://telegram.org)